 To help you develop the plan, make sure you get information from your household’s workplaces and schools on their emergency tornado plans so that you know where your loved ones are and how to get there if needed.
 Your children’s schools should provide what their emergency dismissal policies are in the event of a natural disaster.
 A plan is critical if your household isn’t home together when a tornado approaches.

-Practice With Your Household
+Practice with Your Household

 Developing a plan is half the battle.
-The other half is to actually test and practice your plan.
+The other half is to test and practice your plan.
 Everybody in your household—including pets—should know what to do if a tornado is approaching.

 Make sure everyone knows how tornado siren warnings work and whether your community has a warning system.
 You’ll want to run drills and then also teach your family how to administer basic first aid and CPR, how to use a fire extinguisher, and where to turn off your home’s water, gas, and electrical mains.